-The effect of the buffer size: As explained earlier when using the Async policy a rate decrease below the nominal rate during the grace period may lead to a buffer underflow and a freeze in playback.
-A following drastic rate increase before the end of the grace period enables the peer to fill up the buffer with the required frames and may lead to a buffer overflow.
+The effect of increasing the buffer size: As explained earlier, under the Async policy a rate decrease below the nominal rate during the grace period may lead to a buffer underflow and a freeze in playback.
+A following drastic rate increase before the end of the grace period enables the peer to fill up the buffer space with the required frames and may lead to a buffer overflow.
 Thus as the buffer size increases the probability of a buffer overflow decreases.
-This leads Async policy to perform slightly better as buffer increases under our rate change model while Sync is unaffected by a buffer size increase since its buffer requirements are always constant; in Sync a missed frame is a lost frame, thus the maximum buffer utilization is D/T. It is expected that under a more bursty connection rate model, Async will be significantly favored by a buffer size increase since buffer overflow events are expected to be more often.
-Avoiding a buffer overflow into a peer not only helps the peer to assure more time ahead of continuous playback but also to serve as better resource of frames for other peers.
-We omit the results from the experiments we conducted varying the buffer size since, although better, performance is pretty close to the one already presented.
+This leads the Async policy to perform slightly better as buffer increases under our rate model while Sync is unaffected by a buffer size increase since its buffer requirements are always constant; in Sync a missed frame is a lost frame, thus the maximum buffer utilization is D/T. It is expected that under a more bursty connection rate model, Async will be significantly favored by a buffer size increase since buffer overflow events are expected to be more often.
+Avoiding a buffer overflow into a peer not only helps the peer to assure more time ahead of continuous playback but also to serve as a better resource of frames for other peers.
+However, extensive buffering increases bandwidth usage significantly and this maybe a serious to drawback to the deployment of a large scale P2P streaming service.
+Recent popular P2P streaming systems have embedded this consideration into their design .24 We omit the results of the experiments we conducted varying the buffer size since, although better, Async's performance is close to the one already presented; it will take a more bursty rate model to substantiate a significantly higher performance.